pramnora/bat/README.md

 **CLS** - clear the console screen
 **ECHO** text - ECHO's to the console screen whatever text is being written after the ECHO command statement
 **ECHO.** - The ECHO commands statement preceeded with a dot: (.)...means output a vertical blank line inside of the console screen
+**PROMPT** - allows one to change the MS DOS Window command prompt text
+**TITLE** text - allows one to change/replace the MS DOS Prompt window title text
 **TYPE** filename.ext - outputs the file text onto the console screen; (without actually executing the commands if a program file)

 -etc.